StefanGerlach/CarND-Vehicle-Detection/README.md

 ![Raw detections][image10]

+### Improving Performance / Reliability of the Classifier

+Having a look on the raw detections shows that different ROIs close to each other have been detected as a car.
+Nevertheless, there are **a lot** of false positive detections over the video.
+Some of them are still visible in my submission video, but I could manage to significant reduce the number of false positive detections.

+*NOTED:* At the beginning of the project I started using *only* HOG features, that led to massive false positive detections, so the addition of the raw image pixel values plus color histogram features helped a lot.
+After that I grid-searched the final combination of features.

-To filter and merge the detections of cars in the ROI, I create the heatmap by adding a value of 1 into an image for every detection rectangle.
+To really improve the reliability I only take car- (classified as car) rectangles, that have other car rectangles close to them.
+I did this by the method mentioned in the course material - creating a heatmap.
+The heatmap is created by adding a value of 1 into the heatmap-image for every detection rectangle.
 The result looks like this:

 ![Detections heatmap][image11]

-Afterwards, a thresholding function is applied to binarize the heatmap:
+To filter out only rectangles that have other car-rectangles close to them, I thresholded the heatmap by an empirically estimated threshold (t=3).
+Only if t rectangles overlap, the area seems to be really a car.
+After having thresholded the heatmap, the resulting binary image looks like this:

 ![Binarzied heatmap][image12]

+### Merge and Postprocess Detections

 In that binary image the contours are detected with OpenCV **findContours()**-function.
 To merge rectangles, I check what rectangles "share" pixels of a detected contour for a given percentage of pixels.
 All rectangles that share pixels on a contour, are merged and the bounding box around them is calculated in [**filter_dectections()**](packages/sliding_window_filter.py)